 If the authentication type is Kerberos, make sure to open the Kerberos Service Port for the KDC.

-Getting required configurations, files and credentials
+Getting required configurations, files, and credentials

-DataSync supports both simple authentication and Kerberos authentication.
+AWS DataSync supports both simple authentication and Kerberos authentication.
 You will configure DataSync to use the authentication method used by your Hadoop cluster.
 In this section, we will walk through the information you will need to collect, depending upon your cluster’s authentication method.

 Simple Authentication

-Simple authentication provides a user name for authentication.
-When configuring DataSync, you should choose a user with permissions to the files and folder(s) you want to migrate.
+Simple authentication provides a username for authentication.
+When configuring AWS DataSync, you should choose a user with permissions for the files and folder(s) you want to migrate.

-If your Hadoop cluster uses Transparent Data Encryption (TDE) you will want to capture the URI of the TDE server, which can be found in your hdfs-site.xml file, under dfs.encryption.key.provider.uri.
+If your Hadoop cluster uses transparent data encryption (TDE) you want to capture the uniform resource identifier (URI) of the TDE server, which can be found in your hdfs-site.xml file, under dfs.encryption.key.provider.uri.

 Kerberos Authentication